-As of December 31, 2023, Occidental had 212 MMboe of pre-2019 PUD reserves that remained undeveloped.
-These PUD reserves relate to approved long-term development plans, 165 MMboe of which are primarily associated with international development projects with physical limitations in existing gas processing capacity and 47 MMboe of which are related to approved long-term development plans for Permian EOR projects, also with physical limitations in existing gas processing capacity.
-Occidental remains committed to these projects and continues to actively progress the development of these volumes.
+As of December 31, 2024, Occidental had 167 MMboe of pre-2020 PUD reserves that remained undeveloped.
+These PUD reserves relate to approved long-term development plans, primarily associated with international development projects (129 MMboe) with physical limitations in existing gas processing capacity and related to approved long-term development plans for Permian EOR projects (34 MMboe), also with physical limitations in existing gas processing capacity and related to approved long-term development remains committed to these projects and continues to actively progress the development of these volumes.
 In addition to the above, Occidental has 29 MMboe of PUD reserves that are scheduled to be developed more than five years from their initial date of booking.
-These PUD reserves are related to approved long-term development plans, 18 MMboe of which are associated with international development projects and 11 MMboe with the Gulf of Mexico projects.
+These PUD reserves are related to approved long-term development plans, primarily associated with international development projects.